nikic/nikic.github.com/_posts/2012-07-27-How-to-add-new-syntactic-features-to-PHP.markdown

 Finishing thoughts
 ------------------

-I hope the above helped you understand what the Zend Engine does when it runs a PHP script.
+I hope the above helped you understand how to add new features to PHP and what the Zend Engine does when it runs a PHP script.
 But even though the article is quite long I covered only small parts of the whole system.
 So when you want to do modifications to the ZE the largest part of the job will be reading the existing code.
 The [cross-reference tool][xref] helps a lot when browsing through the PHP source code.
 Apart from that you can always ask questions in the #php.pecl room on efnet.

 After you created an implementation for whatever feature you want, the next step is bringing it up on the [internals mailing list][internals_list].
 People will then look at your feature and decide whether or not it should go in.